bhavika232/bhavika232/README.md

-# hey, i'm Bhavika 👋
+# Hi, I'm Bhavika 👋

-CS student at MIT Manipal, going into my third year.
+Computer Science student at MIT, Manipal, entering my third year.

-I like figuring out how things actually work, not just getting them to run, but understanding *why* they run.
-Most of my projects start with "what if I tried..." and go from there.

----
+I enjoy building projects that help me understand how systems work beyond just implementation.
+I’m especially interested in computer vision, backend systems, and interactive applications that combine logic with user experience.

+I like approaching projects with curiosity — starting with an idea, experimenting with it, and using the process to learn how things work under the hood.

-## what I've built
+## Projects

-**Responsive Seat Selector**
-Movie seat booking UI — handles real-time pricing updates and seat state.
-Mostly a frontend exercise but it got surprisingly complex once I started tracking seat categories and dynamic totals.

-**AirDraw**
-Gesture-controlled drawing app using hand tracking — basically a Pictionary tool you control with your hands.
-Built around real-time input processing.
-Probably the most fun I've had debugging something.

-**AuraScore**
-My first real attempt at connecting a frontend to a backend properly.
-Learned a lot about how data actually flows between the two sides of an app.

----

-## what I'm working with
+### AirDraw

+A gesture-controlled drawing application built using hand tracking and real-time computer vision.
+Designed as an interactive drawing tool controlled entirely through gestures.

+### Gesture-Controlled Spotify Player

+A computer vision-based application that enables Spotify control through hand gestures, focused on real-time input processing and interaction design.

+### Responsive Seat Selector

+A movie seat booking interface with seat state management, category-based pricing, and dynamic total calculation.

+### AuraScore

+A frontend-backend integrated application that helped me develop a stronger understanding of API communication and data flow between systems.

+### Cloud Cost Optimization Project

+Worked on analyzing and visualizing cloud cost patterns to better understand infrastructure usage and optimization.

+## Tech Stack

+**Languages**
-Python · Java · JavaScript · HTML/CSS · Git
+Python · Java · JavaScript · HTML/CSS

----
+**Tools & Technologies**
+Git · Flask · OpenCV · MediaPipe

-## right now
+## Currently Learning

-Going into third year.
-Getting more serious about DSA and system design, and trying to actually finish side projects instead of abandoning them halfway through.
+* Data Structures & Algorithms
+* System Design Fundamentals
+* Backend Development
+* Computer Vision